FardinMasoudi/url-shortener/README.md

 - Using invokable method in controllers that have only one method
 - Using validation request
 - Using repository pattern
-- Using ioc container
 - Using middleware for check token
-- Dockerized project with docker-compose
+- Dockerized project with docker and docker-compose

 ### <a id="build-process"> Build </a>